bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 developing skills that will turn into a frontend career, then I would send them to JavaScript / TypeScript tutorials at this point.

-If you like what I'm doing with Kobweb but think it makes more sense to use JavaScript / TypeScript for your project, check out [Next.js](https://nextjs.org/) paired with [Chakra UI](https://chakra-ui.com/), as both of these solutions were huge inspirations for me.
+If you like what I'm doing with Kobweb but think at this time it makes more sense to use JavaScript / TypeScript for your project, check out [Next.js](https://nextjs.org/) paired with [Chakra UI](https://chakra-ui.com/), as both of these solutions were huge inspirations for me.

 ## Conclusion